godd0t/notcli/CONTRIBUTING.md

-# Contributing to DevBlaze
+# Contributing to NotCLI

-First off, thank you for considering contributing to DevBlaze!
+First off, thank you for considering contributing to NotCLI!

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for DevBlaze.
+This section guides you through submitting a bug report for NotCLI.
 Following these guidelines helps maintainers understand your report, reproduce the behavior and find related reports.

 - Before creating bug reports, please check [this list](https://github.com/godd0t/notcli/issues) to see if the issue has already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.
 - When you are creating a bug report, please include as many details as possible.
 Fill out [the required template](https://github.com/godd0t/notcli/issues/new?assignees=&labels=bug&template=bug_report.md&title=), the information it asks for helps us resolve issues faster.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for DevBlaze, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for NotCLI, including completely new features and minor improvements to existing functionality.

 - When you are creating an enhancement suggestion, please include as many details as possible.
 Fill in [the template](https://github.com/godd0t/notcli/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=), including the steps that you imagine you would take if the feature you're requesting existed.